 Weekend and professional gardeners have their favorite tools.
 Tools that are always close at hand.
-Here are our top 5.
+Here are a few of our top picks.

 - Garden Trowel Our #1 garden tool is the garden trowel.
 No other tool offers the variety of use.
 A garden trowel can be used for digging, weeding, planting, shoveling, splitting tubers and edging.
 If there is one garden tool you shouldn't live without, it's the garden trowel.